 16 Credits Must be at the Gr.
-12 level

-28 Credits Must be electives at the Gr.
-10-12 level

-52 Credits Grade 10 REQUIRED Courses

-Socials Studies Mathematics Science

-Physical and Healh Education Fine Arts or Applied Skills Elective

-Career-Life Education

-Grade 11 REQUIRED Courses

-Social Studies 11 or 12

-Mathematics Science 11 or 12

-Grade 12 REQUIRED Courses

-Career Life Connections and

-Capstone Project
+12 level 28 Credits Must be electives at the Gr.
+10-12 level 4 Credits Must have an Indigenous focus 52 Credits Grade 10 REQUIRED CoursesEnglishSocials StudiesMathematicsSciencePhysical and Healh EducationFine Arts or Applied Skills ElectiveCareer-Life EducationGrade 11 REQUIRED CoursesEnglishSocial Studies 11 or 12Mathematics 11 or 12Science 11 or 12Science 11 or 12EnglishCareer Life Connections andCareer Life Connections andCapstone Project

+\\\One of your English or Socials courses must be an Indigenous Focused Course